ffund/intro-ml-tss21/slides/8-neural.md

 ### Activation functions at hidden layer: identity?

 * Suppose we use $g(z) = z$ (identity function) as activation function throughout the network.
-* The network can only achieve linear decision boundary!
+* The network can only achieve linear decision boundary/ output!
-* To get non-linear decision boundary, need non-linear activation functions.
+* To get non-linear decision boundary/output, need non-linear activation functions.

 ::: notes

 Universal approximation theorem: under certain conditions, with enough (finite)  hidden nodes, can approximate *any* continuous real-valued function, to any degree of precision.
-But only with non-linear decision boundary!
+But only with non-linear activation!
 (See [this post](http://neuralnetworksanddeeplearning.com/chap4.html) for a convincing demonstration.)

 (The more hidden units we have, the more complex a function we can represent.)